ITS 075: Orientation Overview

-If you ever forget your password, the Technology and Library Services staff doesn't know your password but we can reset it for you.
+If you ever forget your password, the Information Technology Services staff doesn't know your password but we can reset it for you.
 When you change your password it should conform to these requirements to be considered a strong password:

 - Not contain the user's account name or parts of the user's full name that exceed two consecutive characters.

 - Be at least six characters in length.

 - Contain characters from three of the following four categories:

 - English uppercase characters (A through Z)